 Meet the teacher

 Make arrangements for your child to meet the teacher(s).
 It is comforting for kids to know who their teachers are, what they look like, and that they are friendly and caring.
-If your child sees where his or her desk is and hears things from the teacher about the schedule and routines, the first day of school will be easier.
+If your child sees where their desk is and hears from the teacher about the schedule and routines, the first day of school will be easier.

 Get school supplies

 Ask for a list of school supplies for your child’s grade.
 You want your child to arrive at school prepared.
-Having the proper supplies will help him or her fit into the flow of the classroom more readily.
+The proper supplies will help them fit into the classroom flow more readily.

 Encourage friendships

 Ask your child who they hung out with during the day and who they sat with at lunch.
 Ask who they liked and who was kind to them.
-Encourage your child to continue bonding with those people, and try to set up out-of-school times for them to get together.
-Perhaps they can be part of the same after school activity or can attend some of the same events.
+Encourage your child to continue bonding with those students, and try to set up out-of-school times for them to get together.

 Check in with the teacher

-After your child has been in school for a week or so, talk to the teacher.
-Ask how the teacher thinks your child is adjusting, and express how you think things are going.
+Talk to the teacher after your child has been in school for a week or so.
+Ask how the teacher thinks your child is adjusting, and express how you feel things are going.
 Make sure to ask any questions you have and any questions your child has expressed at home.
 Share any concerns.
 You and the teacher can work together for the good of the child.

 Changing schools is a big deal in the life of a child.
 By preparing in advance and being aware as your child begins the new school, you can help the adjustment go well for your child.